 \subsection{few-shot and zero-shot learning}

-To answer \textbf{Q3}, we design few-shot and zero-shot scenarios for node-level, link-level and graph-level tasks.
+To answer \textbf{Q4}, we design few-shot and zero-shot scenarios for all levels of tasks.
 We consider both transductive and transfer situations.
-In the transductive setting, given a dataset with label set $\mathcal{Y}$ where $\mathcal{Y}_{train}\cap\mathcal{Y}_{val} \cap \mathcal{Y}_{test} = \emptyset$, we use data associated with $\mathcal{Y}_{train}$ for training and evaluate on data associated with $\mathcal{Y}_{test}$.
-In the transfer setting, we examine the model's capability to transfer knowledge to unseen datasets.
-We keep the joint training setup to train and evaluate a single model using all training datasets simultaneously.
-During training, we construct $N$-way $k$-shot tasks with varied $N \geq 2$ and $k \geq 0$, such that diverse few-shot and zero-shot tasks are included for training.
+In the transductive setting, the task is to classify unseen classes on the same training graph.
+In the transfer setting, both the test graph and test classes are unseen.
+For simplicity, all experiments are conducted using OFA datasets generated from the sentence transformer.
+We train one few-shot model on various tasks varying $N$-way and $k$-shot, where $N \geq 2$ and $k \geq 0$.
 We include ogbn-arxiv, FB15K237, and Chemble as training sets, then evaluate two transductive settings: ogbn-arxiv and FB15K237, and four transfer settings: Cora, WN18RR, HIV, and PCBA.
 We present node/link/graph level results in Table \ref{tab:fs_nc} / \ref{tab:fs_link} / \ref{tab:fs_graph}, respectively.
 The model is denoted by OFA-joint-lr (\textbf{l}ow-\textbf{r}esource).

-For node-level tasks, we compare with various baselines, including meta-learning models GPN~\citep{GPN}, TENT~\citep{TENT}, and GLITTER~\citep{GLITTER}, as well as graph contrastive learning with fine-tuning proposed by TLP~\citep{TLP}.
+For node-level tasks, we compare with meta-learning models~\citep{GPN, TENT, GLITTER} and graph contrastive learning model~\citep{TLP}.
 For graph-level tasks, LLM-based models Galactica-1.3B~\citep{galactica} and GIMLET~\citep{gimlet} are considered.
-Note that while Prodigy~\cite{prodigy} is mentioned as the baseline for node and link level tasks, it follows a different setting, being trained on the MAG240M or Wiki datasets~\citep{ogb} for corresponding node or link tasks.
+Prodigy~\cite{prodigy} follows a different setting, where the model is trained on the MAG240M or Wiki datasets~\citep{ogb} and transferred to the corresponding tasks.
 OFA exhibits comparable or better performance than most existing works on few-shot tasks.
 Especially in the transfer setting of node tasks, where all baselines are trained and evaluated on the Cora dataset, OFA still shows comparable performance without any prior knowledge about the test dataset, illustrating its capability to generalize.
 Furthermore, our proposed GPP endows OFA with the ability to address zero-shot scenarios—a task generally impossible for most existing baseline models.
 OFA utilizes one single model to address all low-resource tasks across domains, demonstrating the ability of in-context learning.